edf-hpc/hpc-config/doc/manpages/hpc-config-apply.md

 The permissions of directories containing sensitive data (keys and Puppet environment are modified to make them only readable by root.

+# OUTPUT

+If the stdout of hpc-config-apply is a TTY, the first verbose mode is enabled by default.
+Additional output can be obtained by setting multiple verbose flags.

+If the stdout is not a TTY, hpc-config-apply will only print warnings and errors on stderr and the output of Puppet will be directed to syslog by default.
+This can be changed by setting at least one verbose flag in parameter.

 # EXAMPLES